ToolShedTested

 I've built a lot of decks.
 In 14 years of residential construction, I'd estimate I've framed, decked, and railed somewhere north of 60 of them -- from simple 10x12 ground-level platforms to multi-level structures with built-in stairs and pergolas.
 In that time, I've also watched a lot of homeowners and first-timers show up at job sites or lumber yards with a cart full of tools they don't need, and completely missing the two or three they do.

 So here's the honest answer to "what power tools do I need to build a deck?" -- it's a shorter list than you think, and the tools on it are more specific than most guides will tell you.
-This article covers the 6 tools that actually earn their keep on a deck job, with specific product picks I'd buy today if I were starting from scratch.
+This article covers the 6 tools that actually earn their keep on a deck job, with specific product picks we would use for a fresh deck-building kit.

 Quick Picks: Best Power Tools for Deck Building

-See our top picks comparison table above for a side-by-side view of our recommended tools, ratings, and current prices.
+See our top picks comparison table above for a side-by-side view of our recommended tools, ratings, and kit notes.

 The 6 Power Tools You Actually Need for Deck Building

 Every tool on this list pulls genuine weight on a deck job.
-I've cut every one of these from builds where I was trying to travel light, and every time I paid for it in extra time or worse cuts.
-Here's what to buy, what to look for, and what I'd grab today.
+We have cut each of these from lean builds before, and every omission cost time or cut quality.
+Here's what to buy, what to look for, and what earns a spot in the kit.

 1. Miter Saw -- For Precise Length Cuts on Boards and Framing